owncast/owncast.github.io/content/help.md

 - Websockets
 - HLS video
 - ffmpeg
+## Do you want to help in a way that's not writing code?

+Awesome.

+### Create Content

+The Owncast project would like to increase the amount of content we put into the world to encourage the democratization and demystification of live streaming.

+To accomplish this we want to get in touch with people who have a passion for creating content who wants to be involved.

+- Video creators.
+- Tutorial/example/article writers.
+- Design and illustration.
+- Other!

+### Expanding the Community

+We've done a pretty good job at building a live streaming server, but not so good at talking to people about it.

+Having a public presence takes investment and effort, and early on we decided that spending the effort to always stay relevant on social networks or keep a blog current is a challenge that a small group wouldn't be able to execute well.
+But it's time to move past that.

+We want to tell more people about Owncast, answer their questions, keep people up to date, and be available where the people are.
+But we need help to accomplish this.

+If you're a people person that enjoys what we're doing and wants to take part, we'd love to have you help us fill in this gap.

 ## Can't contribute with any of the above, but still want to help?